CPNRE Prep Course

 Graduates of this program work in a variety of settings which include: acute care centres, continuing care facilities, assisted living facilities, doctors’ offices and in the community providing homecare.
 The starting salary for Practical Nurses can be up to $62,000 per year.

 Practical Nurses perform nursing assessments, provide nursing care and implement prescribed medical treatments.
-You will participate in classroom instruction, skills development in the lab, and practicum experience in continuing care, acute care, and a specialty setting.
+You will participate in classroom instruction, skills development in the lab, and practicum experience in continuing care and acute care settings.

 Upon successful completion of the program and the Canadian Practical Nurse Registration Exam (CPNRE), you are eligible for licensure with the College of Licensed Practical Nurses of Alberta (CLPNA).
 This is a Nationally Accredited program.
 When you graduate from our program, you will be eligible to be licensed in any province in Canada.

-Columbia College’s Practical Nurse program is licensed through Alberta Government Private Vocational Training Branch and is approved by the College of Licensed Practical Nurses (CLPNA) through its Education Standards Advisory Committee (ESAC) which is the licensing body for practical nursing in the province of Alberta.
+Columbia College’s Practical Nurse Professional Program is licensed through Alberta Government Private Vocational Training Branch and is approved by the College of Licensed Practical Nurses (CLPNA) through its Education Standards Advisory Committee (ESAC) which is the licensing body for practical nursing in the province of Alberta.

 Learn more about becoming a Licensed Practical Nurse in Canada by viewing the College of Licensed Practical Nurses of Alberta’s document: Becoming a Licensed Practical Nurse in Canada – Requisite Skills and Abilities.

-- 2 year diploma program that is completed in 65 consecutive weeks, full-time (approximately 16 months).
+- 2 year diploma program that is completed in 80 weeks, full-time (approximately 20 months).

 - Full time, Part-time and course-by-course options.

-- Designed to give students Practical Nursing theory and clinical experience in continuing care, acute care, and a specialty such as maternal, child, and community care
+- Designed to give students Practical Nursing theory and clinical experience in continuing care and acute care

 - Academic classes during the day, Monday through Friday.
 Saturday classes or labs may be required.